wel055/cse15l-lab-reports/LabReport1.md

      Absolute path: /Users/wenxili/Desktop/UCSD/CSE 15L

+     There is a folder Commandcd inside the folder CSE 15L and there is a file named cdtoadirct.png inside Cammmandcd.
 The command produces an error since cd wants to get into a folder but cdtoadirct.png is an actual file.

      The output is an error since cd need to be into a directory, cannot directly open a file.